-High risk: Supplier has one or more SOR(s), while sourcing from Level 3 Countries is not certified by RMAP.
+High risk: Supplier has one or more SOR(s) that are sourcing from Level 3 Countries, and which are not certified by RMAP.

-Note that SOR status is constantly changing and updated in the RMI database; SOR status in the figure is based on RMI data from December 2021
+Note that SOR status is constantly changing and updated in the RMI database; SOR status is based on RMI data from December 2022.

-Cobalt pilot - second year
+Cobalt study - third year